Brand Inspection Requirements

 ANIMAL HEALTH REQUIREMENTS

-Consignor's health and brand certificates may be checked in this state by a State Stock Inspector for compliance.
+All brand inspections, health certificates, and transportation permits must be in possession of the person transporting the livestock.
+For the protection of the livestock industry, certificates shall be exhibited to any Sheriff, Deputy Sheriff, Highway Patrol Officer, State Stock Inspector or Deputy Stock Inspector upon request.
 If any animals are not in compliance when they arrive in Montana, the Montana Department of Livestock can refuse to let them unload.

 In addition, failure to have the proper documents is a violation of Montana law and can result in a citation and fine.

-Remember these are the basic brand inspection and health requirements and may not address every situation.
+Remember these are the basic brand inspection and health requirements and do not address every situation.

 If you have any questions feel free to contact the Department of Livestock Brands Enforcement Division, Helena, Montana, (406)-444-2045 or Animal Health at (406)-444-2043.